Incentivisation: Timing and Frequency of Incentives

 In terms of timing- the value of rewards may change over time and in different situations, meaning the value of an incentive can too.
 The frequency of incentives is also important and can impact the effectiveness of incentivisation.
 Changes in behaviour may reverse back to their original form if one-off incentives are used.
 This is because they can condition us to behave in the new way only if we are rewarded.
 If the rewards stop, the new behaviour can also stop.

 Incentivisation tends to be more effective at forming permanent habits if they only reward us sometimes.
 On this note, incentivisation can be likened to operant conditioning, the association of a voluntary behaviour with a consequence.
 Take the example of someone receiving pocket money.
 When this money is given at a set specific time, every week for example, or is guaranteed every time a behaviour is expressed, it becomes expected.
 If money is given only sometimes when the behaviour is expressed, the individual is unsure whether they will receive a reward, which makes performing the behaviour more exciting- like gambling.
 This is why incentivisation can be more effective when rewards are random.

 Overemphasis of Small Probabilities

 People overemphasise small probabilities which means incentives may be skewed and based upon unrealistic expectations.

 Payoff Timing

 We prefer immediate payoffs rather than distant ones, even if the immediate payoffs are smaller than the distant ones.
 People would rather avoid the short-term pain of diabetes blood test rather than the long-term health gain.

-Examples

-Incentivisation in Public Policy

-Incentives are used across the world in local and central government as mechanisms to motivate behaviour change.

-A simple example of negative incentivisation would be taxing people at 98% on all investment income, which happened in the UK in the 1970s (for the extremely rich).
-This level of taxation gives individuals an incentive not to invest.
-This has the effects that: